University of FloridaSolutions for Your Life

 Figure 1.
 House fly.

-The house fly's feeding and breeding habits along with its persistence for invading homes and feeding on human food enable the house fly to spread many intestinal diseases such as dysentery and diarrhea.
+The house fly's feeding and breeding habits, along with its persistence for invading homes and feeding on human food, enable the house fly to spread many intestinal diseases such as dysentery and diarrhea.

 Flesh Flies

-Figure 3.
+Figure 2.
 Flesh fly.

 Blow Flies and Bottle Flies

-Figure 4.
+Figure 3.
 Blow fly.

-Figure 5.
+Figure 4.
 Green bottle fly.

 Blow flies and bottle flies can breed on dead rodents and birds in attics or wall voids of houses.
 They usually breed in meat scraps, animal excrement, and decaying animal matter around houses.
 The adult flies are quite active inside and are strongly attracted to light.
 The mature larvae are often a problem when they migrate from breeding areas to pupate.

-Filter Flies or Moth Flies
+Filter Flies, Moth Flies, or Drain Flies

-Figure 6.
+Figure 5.
 Moth fly.

 Soldier Flies

-Figure 7.
+Figure 6.
 Soldier fly.

 Most frequently the larvae are found in bathrooms migrating from the septic tank or sewer line.
 The presence of the maggot under such circumstances indicates the septic tank or sewage line is not working properly.